dcf21/plato-wp36-v2/docs/testing.md

 ./build-docker-containers.py --target local --container eas_base --container eas_worker_tls
 ```

-Note that it's always a good idea to rebuild the `eas_base` container as well as the one you want to test, since all worker containers are derived from `eas_base`.
+It's always a good idea to rebuild the `eas_base` container as well as the one you want to test, since all worker containers are derived from `eas_base`.

 ### 2. Run a test